ableplayer/ableplayer/README.md

     preferences in cookies.
 The example code below uses CDN’s hosted libraries; no download required.
 Prior to version 2.3, Able Player used [jquery.cookie][] for this same purpose.
+- *AblePlayer*, as of 4.5.1, requires the use of DOMPurify.
+The default build files in /build have DOMPurify bundled in.
+If there is a desire to load DOMPurify via a separate file or a CDN hosted version, the build/separate-dompurify folder houses copies of the AblePlayer files with AblePlayer code only and a stand-alone copy of the current version of DOMPurify that the project is using.

 To install Able Player, copy the following files from the Able Player repo into a folder on your web server:
 - 		build/*